Skip to content

 Residential and Venue Security

-For clients staying in Milan for an extended period, residential security may be required alongside the mobile protection detail.
-This can include static security, access control, overnight coverage, visitor screening, and coordination with building staff, hotel security, or private residence teams.
+For clients staying longer, residential security may run alongside the mobile detail: static cover, access control, overnight coverage, visitor screening, and coordination with building or hotel staff.
+This is common for families, UHNW clients, and public figures in private apartments, villas, serviced residences, or long-term hotel suites.

 Female Close Protection Officers